Ethereal Wake

 Since select is the inferior function, there is little point to using it (outside of some dumb designs by Apple or compatibility with old versions of Windows).
 If you need to use it, the largest problem is going to be the number of descriptors that can be represented by fd_set.
 On all platforms, this can be tuned by setting FD_SETSIZE before including the socket headers.
 Due to the different nature in socket representation, the interpretation of the constant is slightly different.
 On Windows, fd_set is implemented as an array and FD_SETSIZE determines the number of sockets that can be stored in the array (defaulting to 64).
 On Unix, fd_set is implemented as a bitfield and FD_SETSIZE impacts the highest descriptor number that can be saved in the structure (typically defaulting to 1024).

 The superior option, poll, is available on all currently supported platforms, introduced by Microsoft in Windows 8.1 under the name WSAPoll.
 Its absence from Windows 7 may cause issues for some developers despite that system no longer being supported by Microsoft.
 The only notable difference is that WSAPoll is very picky about the values placed in the events field: including POLLHUP, POLLERR, or POLLNVAL will cause the function to fail.
-As these conditions are checked regardless, this doesn’t introduce any meaningful compatibility issue.
+As these conditions are checked regardless, excluding them does not introduce any meaningful compatibility issue.

 For applications dealing with a larger number of simultaneous connections, it is generally necessary to move onto the more modern systems, such as epoll on Linux, kqueue on BSD derivatives (including macOS), and I/O Completion Ports or Registered I/O on Windows.
 Commercial Unices (AIX, Solaris) have adopted the IOCP model from Windows.
 Due to the complexity of these interfaces and significant differences in their conceptual models, greater levels of abstraction are required to provide source compatibility.
 At this point, libraries like libuv or asio become attractive.